Tyrion Lannister: A Game of Thrones

 Tyrion accompanies King Robert Baratheon's entourage to visit the Stark stronghold of Winterfell, and disciplines his nephew Prince Joffrey when the latter refuses to pay respect to the recently crippled Bran Stark.
 He then opts to visit the Wall with a Night's Watch convoy, and befriends Ned Stark's bastard son Jon Snow at Castle Black.
-For his friendship with Jon, Tyrion visits Winterfell again on the return and designs a specialized saddle to help Bran ride a horse.
+For his friendship with Jon, Tyrion visits Winterfell again on the return journey and designs a specialized saddle to help Bran ride a horse.

 At the Crossroad Inn, Tyrion encounters Ned's wife Catelyn, who accuses him of hiring an assassin to kill Bran and arrests him by enlisting nearby men-at-arms.
 Catelyn then takes the captured Tyrion to the Eyrie in the Vale, so he can be judged by Catelyn's sister Lysa Arryn.
 While on the way, the procession is attacked by mountain clans and Tyrion assists in fighting them off.
 Tyrion denies the charges and demands a trial by combat, and is championed by a sellsword named Bronn, who wins the duel and secures Tyrion's freedom.
 Tyrion is sent through a dangerous road in a plot to murder him.
 Using his wit and the promise of a reward, Tyrion wins over a number of mountain tribes as his personal bodyguards while on his way to the Lannister army camp.
 He then participates in the Battle on the Green Fork, sent as the vanguard by his father Tywin Lannister.
 Impressed with Tyrion's capabilities, Tywin dispatches Tyrion to the capital city King's Landing as the acting Hand of the King in an attempt to control King Joffrey and Queen Cersei's political recklessness.
 While at the camp, Tyrion beds a camp follower named Shae and takes her with him to the capital.

 A Clash of Kings

 Tyrion arrives at King's Landing and immediately recognizes the chaos created by Joffrey and Cersei's abuse of power.
 Seeking to consolidate power and preserve order in the capital, Tyrion methodically identifies and removes Cersei's supporters.
 Disgusted by Joffrey's behavior and Cersei's failure to control him, Tyrion openly opposes the young king and tries to keep the hostage Sansa Stark out of harm's way.

 When Stannis Baratheon is marching to siege King's Landing, Tyrion masterminds the capital's defense, even personally leading a sortie that drives Stannis from the gates.
-When fighting on the burning wreckage of Stannis fleet, Tyrion is attacked and grievously wounded by the Kingsguard knight Ser Mandon Moore, but is saved by his young squire Podrick Payne.
+When fighting on the burning wreckage of Stannis' fleet, Tyrion is attacked and grievously wounded by the Kingsguard knight Ser Mandon Moore, but is saved by his young squire Podrick Payne.
 Tyrion suspects Joffrey or Cersei behind the assassination attempt, but is unable to get revenge on either.